audunolsen/woff2-subsetting/readme.md

 ## Misc notes

 - The duration of the font-downloading is very variable depending on the quantity of fonts, I don't care to track the progress to make the script exit on its own.
-Just keep an eye on the terminal output/terminal and terminate the script yourself when happy w/ the result
+Just keep an eye on the terminal output/terminal and terminate the script yourself when happy w/ the result.
+The silver lining here it that you can open the webapp and preview the fonts and all their variants in the webapp.

 - This app is very brittle and probably very prone to breaking should google structure their response data differently.
 This was last successfylly tested in Jan 2024

+## Todos

+- ~~Shold probably keep the unicode ranges and download them as well, or maybe just write an updated css document with the updates font-face rules~~ ✅

+- Expose bin and publish as package, right now this has to be cloned and run from cli inside project dir